 Adults can receive the third dose at least 8 weeks after the second dose and 16 weeks after the first.
 Infants should not receive the third dose before 24 weeks of age.

 How long does it last?

-According to the World Health Organization (WHO), “the complete vaccine series induces protective antibody levels” in over 95% of the infants, children, and adolescents who receive it.
+According to the World Health Organization (WHO), “the complete vaccine series induces protective antibody levels” in

 Many people tolerate the HBV vaccine well.

 According to the CDC, the

 Very rarely, HBV vaccination can induce a serious type of allergic reaction called anaphylaxis.